paulocmbraga/n8n-nodes-n8ntools/README.md

 ### 1. Get Your API Key

-1. Sign up for a free account at [N8N Tools BR](https://n8ntools.com.br)
+1. Sign up for a free account at [N8N Tools](https://n8ntools.com.br)
 2. Go to your dashboard and navigate to **API Keys**
 3. Generate a new API key for N8N integration